About

 Background

 I've had a love of programming from an early age, starting with learning how to make mods for Minecraft at 6 years old.
 That then progressed into me wanting to learn how to actually make games, with me learning Unity and C# starting at 8 or 9.
 I then taught myself C# using YouTube videos.
-Simultaneously, I also learnt Python and some HTML/JS along the side, but C# was my strongest.
+Simultaneously, I also learnt Python and some HTML/JS alongside, but C# was my strongest language.

-After having completed that project, I wanted to improve my clone, but I was being limited by the lack of a standard library of C, despite implementing my own dynamic vector object.
+After having completed that project, I wanted to improve my clone, but I was being limited by the lack of a standard C library, despite implementing my own dynamic vector object.
 It was at this point I wanted to learn C++, which has now become my strongest - and most liked - language.
-I adapted to C++ very quickly, as it had almost no memory management through the extensive standard library, so it felt a lot more like C#.
+I adapted to C++ very quickly, as it had almost no need for manual memory management through the extensive standard library, so it felt a lot more like C#.
 In this attempt, I progressed much further and implemented translucency and sorting of transparent faces, a more advanced block loader, and finally the ability to interact with the world through placing and breaking blocks!

 Skills